Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 All the textures above are very similar to goalie textures from other games as NHL2004, NHL09 and maybe other ice-hockey EA Sports games around that time

+## In NHL07 PSP, goalie gear textures are linked to player's Photo/Cyberface number.
+We have two options:

+- Edit the photo/cyberface number of a goalie in NHLView.
+The idea is to match that number to a set of goalie gear files having the goalie gear you want, approximately.
+- Extract goalie_helm_XXXX.msh, goalie_pads_XXXX.msh and goalie_stick_XXXX.msh from goalies .viv and either edit the  textures inside it or edit the photo/cyberface number in the file name (those XXXX acting as placeholders)  from other set of texture files to match approximately what you want.

+Unless you are controlling one of the seven teams (Boston, Calgary, Colorado, Detroit, Montréal, NY Rangers and Toronto) with team specific masks, there is no other way.
+Team specific masks override player specific masks.